keyreply/ppp-academy/PRD/EMAIL_IMPLEMENTATION_PLAN.md

 ## Overview

-This plan implements outbound email capabilities for the PPP Academy SaaS platform using Cloudflare-native services.
+This plan implements outbound email capabilities for the KeyReply Kira SaaS platform using Cloudflare-native services.
 The system will support transactional emails (welcome, password reset, notifications) and user-triggered emails.

 ## Email Options Comparison